-The Studio 21 Frame Shop provides custom framing.
+Studio 21 provides custom framing services.
 The choice of whether to frame and how to frame an artwork often requires professional advice.
-Studio 21 can advise you on the options available and arrange museum standard framing either in house or through our longstanding suppliers.
+Studio 21 can advise you on the options available and arrange museum standard framing through our longstanding suppliers.

 We will work with you to find the perfect design to enhance your artwork within a budget you are comfortable with.